tecladocode/web-dev-bootcamp/curriculum/section05/lectures/04_step_2_populating_the_backlog/README.md

 What I've done here is:

-- Created two cards, one for each distinct implementation work
+- Created two cards, one for each distinct piece of implementation work
-- Deleted the User Story
+- Deleted the user story
-- Copied the User Story contents into each of the implementation parts (shown below)
+- Copied the user story contents into each of the implementation parts (shown below)

 Both card's descriptions look like this: